tangowhisky37/LetsHack/howto/Scratch_and_microbit.md

 This tutorial covers installation and configuration of all the software required to be able to interact with Scratch (https://scratch.mit.edu) and the micro:bit (https://microbit.org).
 We will go over all the essential pieces of software, configure them and then test things out by launching scratch on our desktop.

 This tutorial only covers integration of Scratch with micro:bit on Microsoft Windows machines.
-If you macos please see ScratchX (https://scratchx.org).
+If you are using an Apple machine with macos please see ScratchX (https://scratchx.org).

 There are a few ways to interact with Scratch.
 Let's quickly go over them below -